Having used my Stryd for almost a year now, I feel ready to do a Stryd footpod review.

 I was advised not to worry about the data for a few weeks but just to run as usual.
 The more you run, the more information that you will give it and so the more it can begin to create a profile that is personalized to you.

-Once Stryd has enough reliable information, it will give you your critical power number which is the power in watts that you could hold for anywhere between 40 - 70 minutes.
+your critical power (CP) number which is in general, the power in watts that you could hold for

 There are 5 zones ranging from easy to repetition.
-Interestingly I find that my power zones are in fact not that different to when I was using HR zones.
+Interestingly, I find that my power zones are in fact not that different to when I was using HR zones.
 This was kind of reassuring to me having been a HR training fan.

 One of the biggest hurdles I had to overcome is to get used to the fact that Stryd will not predict paces for me.
 It will only predict power.
 This means when I go out for a run, my aim is to maintain the planned power (in watts) irrespective of the pace.